 J BAR J BOYS RANCH and J5: The boys ranch is a residential treatment program for adjudicated teen boys, providing an opportunity to restructure thinking, succeed academically, and grow in responsibility.
 J5 offers short-term stabilization, assisting boys on parole or probation to move to lesser level of support by teaching intervention and de-escalation skills.

-– Swing and Overnight Shift Resident Monitors
+Swing Shift Resident Monitor J5

 BIG BROTHERS BIG SISTERS OF CENTRAL OREGON: Matching professionally screened adult mentors and kids (aka Bigs and Littles).
 Mentoring improves the futures of mentees through better grades, achievement of higher levels of education, and improved relationships.
 Young people with a mentor grow personally and have better social and economic opportunity than those who do not.